tamerWagih/zammad-customized/TEST_PLAN.md

 **Scenario A: Receiver from SAME group as ticket**

 **Steps:**
-1. Create ticket in Sales group (owner: Sales)
+1. Create ticket in Group A (owner: Group A)
-2. Share with Sales group
+2. Share with Group A
-3. Have another Sales agent access it
+3. Have another agent from Group A access it

 **Expected Results:**
 - [ ] Full access (read, comment, edit, close)